 Apart from messy handwriting, the downside that tags along with the condition are the constant badgering faced by the child at home and school, that may fill the child with reluctance towards writing and the end result could get even worse as the child may avoid writing completely.
 Thus, to prevent such a scenario, parents can follow the below-enlisted measures to help the child.

-Try a different writing font : Encouraging the child to try for different handwriting options like cursive writing or calligraphy can help the child explore his understanding towards writing alphabets, their spacing, and dimensions.
-This can further help them relax and be self-confident in their writing skills.
+Encouraging the child to try for different handwriting classes like cursive writing or calligraphy can help the child explore his understanding towards writing alphabets, their spacing, and dimensions.
+This can further help them relax and be self-confident in their handwriting skills.